asconix/nix-fleet/README.md

 #### `modules/darwin/`

-macOS-specific system configuration via nix-darwin.
+macOS-specific system configuration via `nix-darwin`.

 This is where Homebrew lives.